 Trajectory files including all mobility information necessary for MobyWat analysis or prediction can be produced by any MD program package.
-In the following section, steps of preparation of trajectory of a target molecule called system.pdb are described using MD program package GROMACS ver.
-5.0 Here, only short descriptions are given.
+Here, a short description is given about using MD program package GROMACS ver.
+5.0 in conjunction with MobyWat.
 For specific information on the contents on input files, and procedures, please refer to GROMACS web site.
-All example files specified in the following sections can be downloaded from the web page of MobyWat.